pywebdriver/pywebdriver/README.md

 TODO
 It would be betterto have a special directory named pynsist with all files relative to pynsist (pywebdriverd.py and pynsist_installer.cfg)

+mock does not seem compatible with pynsist without a patch.
+For now we just ignore the cups parts to avoid the problem, but this should be improved.

 ## <a name="browser-settings"></a>Browser settings